 Are you looking for a way to invest for your future but feel uninspired after a review of the latest startups?

 You might do what millions of people have done over the past few hundred years: turn to one of the UK’s many friendly societies, like Scottish Friendly.

-Mutuals are organisations owned by its members (i.e, you, the customer).
+Mutuals are organisations owned by their members (i.e. you, the customer).
 Rather than running the company to benefit shareholders, mutuals like Scottish Friendly are run in a way that serves the members.
 All profits either get redistributed to members or reinvested in a way that benefits members, so there are no shareholders who get paid before you or impulse to run the company in a way that benefits those shareholders but not necessarily the customer.

 Scottish Friendly Product Range

 Scottish Friendly offers the following account types: